borgbase/docs.borgbase.com/faq/index.md

 ```

-#### Use external retry script
+#### Use external retry mechanism
-When running Borg directly, you can use a general [retry script](https://github.com/kadwanev/retry).
-It will retry the command if it exits with an error.

-Borg also adds *checkpoint archives* every 30 minutes, so your progress is preserved if a retry is needed.
+You can also use your own retry mechnism in a shell script.
+Borg adds *checkpoint archives* every 30 minutes, so your progress is preserved if a retry is needed.
+Keep in mind that exit code `1` means Borg encountered warnings and you probably don't want to retry in this case, but check the logs.

 #### Debug packet loss and unstable connections